Read about submitting official academic documents from institutions in the United States, as well as from institutions in other countries.

 The Ohio University Graduate College works together with each graduate program to process and review your application.
 You submit all application materials to the Graduate College, where your materials are gathered for the academic program.

 Once you have identified the graduate program to help you meet your personal and professional goals, review the application requirements and deadlines in the Graduate Catalog and on the academic program website.

-Each program handles application reviews differently, but generally there is a committee of faculty who review applications.
-Recommendations are then forwarded to the Graduate College which then confirms minimum admission requirements have been met and finalizes the admission offer.
+Each program handles application reviews differently, but generally, there is a committee of faculty who review applications.
+Admission recommendations are sent to the Graduate College which then confirms minimum admission requirements have been met and finalizes the admission offer.
 Your admission is not final until you receive a formal admission letter via email from the Graduate College.

 Admission to graduate study is highly competitive, and there are almost always more applicants than available spaces.
 Meeting the minimum requirements does not guarantee admission to a program.

 Graduate status requires an earned bachelor's degree from a U.S. college or university accredited by a regional accrediting association, or an international degree that is equivalent to a U.S. bachelor's degree from a college or university recognized and approved by the Ministry of Education or Commission responsible for higher education in the country where the degree is earned.
 Please review the International Credential Requirements if you attended a higher education institution outside of the United States.

 *NOTE: Applicants may apply for graduate admission to Ohio University while they are currently completing their bachelor's degree.